 Louise RobinsonNursing: Child BSc (Hons)

-Louise Robinson is a second year student on the BSc (Hons) Child Nursing.
+Louise Robinson is a third year student on the BSc (Hons) Child Nursing.
 She secured her place at City through Clearing.

 What was it like applying through clearing?